-The Compensation and Human Capital Committee also considered the results of the advisory vote by stockholders on the "say-on-pay" proposal presented to stockholders at the March 30, 2022 Annual Meeting.
-As reported in the Company's Form 8-K, filed with the SEC on April 4, 2022, stockholders expressed significant support for the compensation program offered to the Company's Named Executive Officers with over 96% of votes cast in favor.
+The Compensation and Human Capital Committee also considered the results of the advisory vote by stockholders on the "say-on-pay" proposal presented to stockholders at the 2023 Annual Meeting of Stockholders held on March 29, 2023.
+As reported in the Company's Form 8-K, filed with the SEC on March 31, 2023, stockholders expressed significant support for the compensation program offered to the Company's Named Executive Officers with approximately 97% of votes cast in favor.
 Accordingly, the Committee made no direct changes to the Company's executive compensation program as a result of the say-on-pay vote.
-For fiscal 2022, the Company's executive compensation program continued to focus on pay for performance, alignment of executive interests with those of McCormick's stockholders, and achieving balance between offering annual and long-term incentives without creating improper risks.
+For fiscal 2023, the Company's executive compensation program continued to focus on pay for performance, alignment of executive interests with those of McCormick's stockholders, and achieving balance between offering annual and long-term incentives without creating improper risks.
 The Committee will continue to consider the results of stockholders' advisory votes on executive compensation when making decisions about our executive compensation program.